-HealthCore Clinic is unlike most medical offices you’re familiar with, as a ‘Patient Centered Medical Home’ (PCMH).
-What this means is that patients are more actively engaged in improving their health through a team-based approach.
+HealthCore Clinic is unlike most medical offices you’re familiar with.
+Patients are more actively engaged in improving their health through a team-based approach.
 We use responsive preventative services, including research-based initiatives that will allow patients access to premier medical advances.

 Integrated Care Approach